jakobtroidl/OpenVinoClassification/Readme.md

     - `-m model_to_evaluate`: should be a path to the .xml file of a model (can be found in the model folder)
     - `-d device`: should be either `CPU` or `MYRIAD` depending on which platform you want to evaluate the performance

+- the evaluation based on model accuracy can be studied using the `evaluation_detection.py` and the `evaluate_classification.py` script:

+    - `evaluation_detection.py arg1_path_to_csv arg2_label_in_path arg3_correct_label arg4_label_index_in_csv`
+    - `arg1_path_to_csv`: path to the csv file you want to analyze
+    - `arg2_label_in_path`: either 0 or 1 interpreted as boolean value.
+Is the correct label encoded in the path filename?
+    - `arg3_correct_label`: if the correct label is encoded in the filename, then this argument is the index of the correct label inside the filename. e.g the filename looks like jakob_23_german.jpg the index of my age (23) would be 1.
+If the correct label is not encoded in the filename then this argument specifies the value of the correct label.
+    - `arg4_label_index_in_csv`: this argument specifies the index of the column in the csv file where the label of the detection result is written.
+- the evaluation based on classification like the estimation of the age, can be studied using the `evaluate_classification.py` script
+    - `evaluate_classification.py arg1_path_to_csv arg2_classification_index_filename arg3_classification_index_csv arg4_ number_of_buckets arg5_max_classification_value_to_be_considered`
+    - `arg1_path_to_csv`: path to the csv you want to analyze
+    - `arg2_classification_index_filename`: the index of the ground truth in the filename
+    - `arg3_classification_index_csv`: index of the classification in the csv file
+    - `arg4_ number_of_buckets`: number of buckets in which you want to subdivide your classification space, e.g age estimation can be subdivided into certain age classes like 0-9 up to 90-99 (in this case this parameter would be 10)
+    - `arg5_max_classification_value_to_be_considered`: maximal classification value that shall be considered e.g the max age that should be considered is 100
+    - a corresponding plot is safed in the same directory

 ## !!
 Specific information for Daniel !!
 I already did all the setup on the server.
 All you need to do is to execute some commands and have a look at the results.